 STATUS and MATERIALS

-Painted with professional oils on the fine weave, gesso primed linen canvas for long life integrity.
-The canvas is stretched on New Zealand pine and treated with brushed dammar varnish protection.
+Painted with professional oils on fine weave, gesso primed linen canvas for long life.
+Canvas is stretched on New Zealand pine and oil paint is protected with brushed dammar varnish.

 25 LIMITED EDITIONS “ACRYLIC ENHANCED” CANVAS REPRODUCTIONS

 Unframed sizes | 960 x short side – $1150 | 650 x short side – $925

 Printed on long life archival canvas and protected with two coats of UV archival protection spray.

 * Stretch mounted reproductions will incur added charges for mounting and freight.

 OPEN EDITION POSTER ART PRINTS *

 Unframed sizes | 594 x short side – $145 | 420 x short side – $95